Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 • Creates compound growth effects over time

 This perspective isn't about challenging conventional wisdom for its own sake.
-It's about aligning marketing strategy with how markets actually work—recognizing that sustainable growth comes from building memory structures that influence future decisions.
+It's about aligning GTM strategy with how markets actually work—recognizing that sustainable growth comes from building memory structures that influence future decisions.

-The most effective marketing doesn't just generate pipeline—it creates the psychological foundations that make all other marketing efforts more effective.
+The most effective GTM doesn't just generate pipeline—it creates the psychological foundations that make marketing, sales, and partnerships more effective.
 This is how I see it, and this is how I help companies grow.

 Work with me